-Short Term Disability Coverages
+Short-Term Railroad Disability Coverages

 RAILROAD RETIREMENT BOARD SHORT TERM SICKNESS BENEFITS: These benefits can be applied for through the Railroad Retirement Board (RRB).
 The RRB is the railroad employee’s federal social security system.
 So long as your physician is keeping you restricted from railroad employment, once you complete the application which can be found at RRB.gov you can begin receiving these short-term sickness benefits while off injured.
 The application should be filed within 30 days of your injury/knowledge you will miss work.
-These benefits will pay for a limited period of time approximately $1,200.00 per month.
+These disability benefits will pay for a limited period of time approximately $1,200.00 per month.

-PRIVATE SHORT TERM DISABILITY BENEFITS: Very often your union will provide a short-term disability policy that you likely pay for monthly in your union dues.
+PRIVATE SHORT TERM RAILROAD DISABILITY BENEFITS: Very often your union will provide a short-term disability policy that you likely pay for monthly in your union dues.
 Additionally, many employees purchase additional benefits through private insurance carriers.
-Check with your union representative on the process of applying for and collecting short term disability benefits through a union negotiated agreement.
+Check with your union representative on the process of applying for and collecting short term disability benefits through a union-negotiated agreement.
 Our office can assist in getting you to the right individual to see if you have purchased and qualify for such coverage.

 OFF-TRACK VEHICLE BENEFITS: If you are injured and due to miss time from work due to a van transportation incident (PTI, Hallcon, Renzenberger, etc.) then you likely qualify for a weekly payment under an “Off Track Vehicle” agreement between your union and your employer.
 Generally, this allows you to recover up to $1,000.00 per week in wages while you are disabled due to such a crash.

-Importantly, it should not be overlooked that while these benefits cannot come remotely close to making an employee whole for the on-duty injuries he suffered, as any other benefits paid out to the employee while off work, are very likely to be paid back if the employee recovers on a FELA case.
+Importantly, it should not be overlooked that while these benefits cannot come remotely close to making an employee whole for the on-duty injuries he suffered, as any other benefits paid out to the employee while off work, are very likely to be paid back if the employee recovers on a FELA injury case.

-Long Term Disability Coverages
+Long-Term Railroad Disability Coverages

 TOTAL AND PERMANENT DISABILITY: Any railroad employee that is deemed totally disabled from all regular work and has at least 120 months of credited railroad service with the RRB can apply for a total and permanent disability with the RRB.
 Employees with 60-119 months can also apply in certain situations.
 Lastly, employees with only 60 months of service, if performed after 1995, may apply in certain scenarios.